Europaschule Utbremen: leading the way in vocational training

 “Students lacked a holistic project overview, which made accurate and informed project planning difficult.
 And, because they didn’t have the full picture, they struggled to understand the larger purpose of their tasks.”

-“For teachers, the lack of transparency into how the project developed and who contributed to which parts made grading a challenge.
-There was no way to track problems that arose during the project or how they were resolved, unless they were documented in the meeting minutes – which wasn’t always the case.
+“There was no way to track problems that arose during the project or how they were resolved, unless they were documented in the meeting minutes — which wasn’t always the case.
 Ensuring individual grades were awarded fairly required a lot of manual effort and attention to detail.”

 The solution: simple, transparent project management with MeisterTask

-After bumping into a former student – who was shocked to discover the school was still stuck using Word and Excel for project management – Malte decided to instigate a change.
+After bumping into a former student — who was shocked to discover the school was still stuck using Word and Excel for project management — Malte decided to instigate a change.
 The former student was using Trello in their workplace, and highlighted the benefits of having a simple tool which supports Kanban methodology.
-Malte explains:

 “Trello was too limited for our needs.
 It wasn’t optimized for file storage and if students uploaded something there, it was difficult to find it later.
 And we quickly realized that Asana wasn’t right for us either because it was too complex.”

-For Malte, it was essential that their new project management tool was easy to use, so it could be implemented quickly.
-Security was also an important consideration.
+Security was another key consideration.
 The school is subject to the Bremen Senatorial Authority, which requires strict security compliance.
-U.S. based tools, for example, are not permitted to be used by the school as they often fall below European security standards.
-MeisterTask – with its GDPR certification and rigorous security features – was therefore an obvious choice.
+U.S. based tools are not permitted as they fall below European security standards.
+MeisterTask — with its GDPR certification and rigorous security features — was therefore an obvious choice.

 “My colleagues were up and running with MeisterTask after just 45 minutes of training — even my less tech-savvy colleagues found it easy to understand.
 And the students got to grips with it even quicker.
 MeisterTask strikes exactly the right balance between functionality and ease of use.”

 MeisterTask was a big help for one particular student venture: staging a musical.
 Using MeisterTask to manage the project, the students were able to plan and organize the performance, bringing together actors, musicians and singers from an English partner school.
-Over 400 visitors were invited over 4 dates – so there was a lot to organize.
+Over 400 visitors were invited over 4 dates, so there was a lot to organize.

 “We had a relatively large number of tasks to complete outside of school, such as making arrangements directly at the venue or visiting the instrument rental shop.
 The students were able to manage their tasks on-site via the MeisterTask app, which was a big advantage.”